jbx-protocol/juice-docs-v2/docs/learn/risks.md

      While each functionality isn't paused, the standard functionality will be accessible.

      If payments are paused to a project, the protocol will reject any inbound payments.
 If disitributions are paused for a project, the protocol will reject any request to distribute funds from the treasury.
-If redemptions are paused, the p changing tokens is allowed, a new token can replace the role of a previous token for new issuance and redemptions.
+If redemptions are paused, the protocol will reject any request to redeem tokens.
+If burning is paused, the protocol will reject any request by token holders to burn their tokens.

-     🟢 <strong>Used productively</strong> this can be used to allow projects to augment a previous token strategy with a Juicebox treasury, detach a token from a Juicebox treasury, or create custom token mechanisms associated with its Juicebox treasury.<br/>
+     🟢 <strong>Used productively</strong> this can be used to allow projects to creatively tune how its treasury can be accessed.<br/>

-     🔴 <strong>Used maliciously</strong> this can be used to cut off a community of token holders from their treasury while using the redemption of a new token to reclaim treasury funds into an arbitrary wallet.<br/><br/>
+     🔴 <strong>Used maliciously</strong> this can be used to cut off a community of token holders from standard treasury functionality.<br/><br/>

-     #### Setting the funding cycle's weight

-     A funding cycle's weight determines how many tokens will be minted and distributed when a treasury receives funds.
-By default, a funding cycle has the same weight as the cycle that preceded it after applying the preceding cycle's discount rate.

-     🟢 <strong>Used productively</strong> this can be used to manage how tokens are issued over time.<br/>

-     🔴 <strong>Used maliciously</strong> this can be used to manipulate token issuance, and rug the entire treasury into an arbitrary wallet.<br/><br/>
      #### Custom treasury extensions

-     If project's funding cycles have no data source, delegate, split allocator, or ballot constracts attached, the consequences of each interaction with the protocol are predictable, consistent, and specified within these docs.
+     If a project's funding cycles have no data source, delegate, split allocator, or ballot constracts attached, the consequences of each interaction with the protocol are predictable, consistent, and specified within these docs.

      If a project has attached a data source, delegate, split allocator, or ballot contract to a funding cycle, the protocol will access information from them and call functionality within them at specific moments during the execution of various transactions within the regular operation of the protocol.